 And while we can (and do) drool over every option and set available on Material’s site, it’s their Fundamental’s set we felt we had to share.
 The set comes with seven different pieces of kitchenware, ranging from knives and tongs to spoons and spatulas.
 If you were to move to a new home or apartment and could only bring one set of kitchen tools with you, this is the set you’d want.

 BarkBox is a monthly canine subscription box filled with themed all-natural treats, toys and other goodies for your pup.
 It was started in 2012 through the combined efforts of dog enthusiasts Matt Meeker, Carly Strife and Henrik Werdelin.
 They all came together with a passion for dogs and a desire to fill the product discovery gap that they saw in the pet retail market.

-Carly Strife currently serves as CEO of the brand, which has served over two million dogs, supporting a network of pet owners looking for convenience and personalization for their furry friends, and is leading the company’s newest venture, BARK Eats.
+Carly Strife is a co-founder of the brand, which has served over two million dogs, supporting a network of pet owners looking for convenience and personalization for their furry friends, and is leading the company’s newest venture, BARK Eats.